whatsahoy/smooch-python/README.md

 I needed only JWT token authorization, so only this is supported for now.

+# Installation

+To install it, just add

+    -e git://github.com/whatsahoy/smooch-python.git@master#egg=smooch

+to your `requirements.txt` file.

+# Help

+In case of any trouble, feel free to open new issue or pull request here.

 ## Example usage

     from smooch import Smooch